Primary Navigation Mobile

 • Disappointing range

-The Mercedes EQB is an interesting proposition because it’s a premium electric SUV with seven seats.
-There aren’t many seven-seat EVs on the market that aren’t converted vans, which means the EQB is ideal for large, style-conscious families.
+The Mercedes EQB stands toe-to-toe with the Kia EV9, but relies on its badge prestige for extra desirability points.
+The EQB is ideal for large, style-conscious families.
 It’s also quite good.
-It’s immensely practical, it comes with plenty of standard equipment, and it’s a damn sight more desirable than a Peugeot e-Rifter.
+It’s immensely practical, it comes with plenty of standard equipment, and it’s a damn sight more desirable than anything van-based.
 It isn’t even that bad to drive, which is surprising given its size and weight.
+In a shocking revelation, leasing rates for the EQB are noticeably cheaper than the EV9 too.

-So, what’s the catch?
+What’s the catch?
 Well, the EQB’s 66.5kWh battery isn’t particularly large for this type of car, which limits its real-world maximum range to around 200 miles.
-That’s a long way behind rivals like the Model X and the upcoming Kia EV9.
+That’s a long way behind rivals like the Kia EV9.
 Still, at least the EQB is compatible with super-fast 100kW DC rapid chargers so when you are caught short on your travels, it’ll only take around half an hour to regain 80 per cent of your battery capacity and get back on the road.

 Pros